 - Abutting Neighbors Consent (pdf below): When block party is held in closed or restricted street, consent of abutting neighbors needed;

 - Map of affected roadway;

-- Oregon Liquor Control Commission (OLCC) Permit: If alcohol use is planned for your Special Event, submit OLCC permits with your application.
+- Oregon Liquor Control Commission (OLCC) Permit: If alcohol use is planned for your Block Party, you may need to submit OLCC permits with your application.
 [The City of Lake Oswego (local government as stated on the application) will process the first portion and then contact you to take the City-approved application to OLCC];

 - Temporary Restaurant License & Food Handler Certificate: For any food service establishment in the street, public right-of-way, and City facility.

 After receipt of the Block Party Permit Application, you may be contacted by affected City departments if additional information is needed or to discuss the specific plans to accommodate the Block Party and its impact upon the public generally.